Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-To assess model performance, we estimate the task-specific weights $w(t)$ and reconstruct the reward function as \( r(s,a,t) = \phi(s,a)^\top w(t) \).
+\paragraph{Results.} To assess model performance, we estimate the task-specific weights $w(t)=u(t)-\gamma\int V(s',t)\mu(s')q(s')ds'$ (Eq.~\ref{eq:q_linear}) and reconstruct the reward function as \( r(s,a,t) = \phi(s,a)^\top w(t) \).
 The recovered reward functions align closely with the ground truth (Fig.~\ref{fig:exp2}A, bottom row).
 In the water-seeking task, the recovered reward has peaks near the water port and along the path leading to it.
-In the home-seeking task, a distinct peak appears at the home cage.
-In the exploration task, the reward is nearly uniform across the maze, with a notable dip at the water port, suggesting the mouse temporarily suppresses water motivation to explore other areas.
+In home-seeking, a distinct peak appears at the home cage.
+In exploring, the reward is nearly uniform across the maze, with a notable dip at the water port, suggesting the mouse temporarily suppresses water motivation to explore other areas.

-We further visualize the learned skills by applying PCA to obtain PC skills.
-See the Appendix. \ref{sec:app_labyrinth} for raw features of skills.
-Fig.~\ref{fig:exp2}B displays two top-contributing skills for the water and home tasks respectively, selected based on the peak of linear weights $w$ (Fig.~\ref{fig:exp2}C).
-The water-related skills promote movement toward the water port, while the home-related skills guide navigation to the cage.
-Notably, the skills important for one task have minimal or negative contributions to the other (Fig.~\ref{fig:exp2}C), indicating clear functional specialization.
+We further visualize the learned motifs by applying PCA to obtain PC motifs.
+See Appendix~\ref{sec:app_labyrinth} for all raw motifs.
+Fig.~\ref{fig:exp2}B displays two top-contributing motifs for the water and home task, selected based on the peak of linear weights $w$ (Fig.~\ref{fig:exp2}C).
+The water motifs promote movement towards the water port, while the home motifs promote movement towards the cage.
+Moreover, most motifs are dominated by one task rather than shared across them (Fig.~\ref{fig:exp2}C), reflecting competitive motivations.

-These results show that our model accurately recovers multiple reward functions from real behavior and, importantly, learns interpretable skills whose contributions to each task are both distinct and behaviorally meaningful.
+Unlike previous reward discovery methods on this dataset that lack motifs ~\citep{ashwood2022dynamic,ke2025inverse}, these results show that our model can learn one single set of interpretable motifs to recover multiple reward functions, revealing how local decision processes combine to produce complex strategies.